Constitution & By-Laws

 SECTION 4.
 Nominations.
 No person may be a candidate in a Club election who has not been nominated.
 During the month of July, the Board shall select a Nominating Committee consisting of three members and two alternates, not more than one of whom may be a member of the Board.
 The Secretary shall immediately notify the Committee members and alternates of their selection.

-The Board shall name a Chairman for the Nominating Committee and it shall be the Chairman’s duty to call a Committee meeting which shall be held on or before August 1st.
+The Board shall name a Chairman for the Nominating Committee, and it shall be the Chairman’s duty to call a Committee meeting that shall be held on or before August 1st.

-a) The Committee shall nominate one candidate for each office, and five others for positions as a member of the Board, and every third year a candidate for the AKC delegate.
-After securing the consent of each person so nominated, the Chairman shall immediately report their nominations to the Secretary in writing.
+(a) The Committee shall nominate one candidate for each office, and five others for positions as a member of the Board, and every third year a candidate for the AKC delegate.
+After securing the consent of each person so nominated, the Chairman shall immediately advise Secretary in writing of their proposed nominees.

-b) Upon receipt of the Nominating Committee report, the Secretary shall at least two weeks before a September meeting notify each member in writing of the candidates so nominated.
+(b) Upon receipt of the Nominating Committee’s proposed nominees, the Secretary shall at least two weeks before the September meeting notify the voting membership in writing of the proposed nominees.

-c) Additional nominations may be made at the September meeting by any member in attendance provided that the person so nominated does not decline when his name is proposed, and provided further that if the proposed candidate is not in attendance at this meeting, his poser shall present to the Secretary a written statement from the proposed candidate signifying his willingness to be a candidate.
-No person may be a candidate for more than one position, and the additional nominations, which are provided for herein, may be made only from among those members who have not accepted a nomination by the Nominating Committee.
+(d) Additional nominations may be made at the September meeting by any voting member in attendance provided that the person so nominated does not decline when their name is proposed, and provided further that if the proposed candidate is not in attendance at this meeting, their poser shall present to the Secretary a written statement from the proposed candidate signifying their willingness to be a candidate.
+No person may be a candidate for more than one elected position and the additional nominations, which are provided for herein, may be made only from among those members who have not accepted a nomination by the Nominating Committee.

 SECTION 1.
 The Board may each year appoint standing committees to advance the work of the Club in such matters as dog shows, obedience trials, trophies, annual prizes, membership and other fields which may be well served by committees.
 Such committees shall always be subject to the final authority of the Board.
 Special committees may also be appointed by the Board to assist in particular projects.
 The President shall be an ex officio member of all Committees.